seungjun45/Water-Filling/README.md

 <br>
 <br>
 **********************Tips***********************
 (2020/04/22) For those who are interested in applying this method in printed colored documents (i.e., magazine), <a target = "_blank" href="https://github.com/seungjun45/Water-Filling/issues/2">"alexliyang"</a> suggests that spliting image channels would help improving performance.
+(Thank you!)